 Breaking the narrative of racism is an on-going process.
 This listing of resources is a place to begin, and will be added to as resources are shared.

 We know we have much work to continue to do to live up to these values.
-Please join us in your own personal journey towards becoming an anti-racist.
+Please join us in your own personal journey towards becoming anti-racist.

 This is not a comprehensive guide.
-Rather it is meant to be a starting point, or one resource for white people interested in doing the work to become anti-racist.
+Rather it is meant to be a starting point, or one resource for people interested in doing the work to become anti-racist.
 This is meant to be one part of your understanding of the societal constructs of racism as they occur in children’s literature and the children’s publishing industry.

 For starters, some organizations who are dedicated to fighting racism: